Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Kac--Rice formula for Gaussian processes

 \end{lemma} \begin{proof} For each $I\in\I$, we replace in $H$ the vertex $I$ by the cycle $(i)_{i\in I}$.
 The neighbors of $I$ are arbitrary linked to vertices of this cycle.
-The obtained graph with set of vertices $A$ satisfies $G_\I = H$ and will also have edge connectivity $2$. \end{proof} An \textit{ear} of a graph $G$ is a path in $G$ such that its internal vertices all have degree two.
-An \textit{ear decomposition} of the graph $G$ is a union $(P_1,\ldots,P_k)$ such that $P_0$ is a cycle, and for $i\geq 1$, $P_i$ is an ear such that its endpoints belong to $\cup_{j<i} P_i$.
+The obtained graph with set of vertices $A$ satisfies $G_\I = H$ and is $2$-edge connected. \end{proof}

+An \textit{ear} of a graph $G$ is a path in $G$ such that its internal vertices all have degree two.
+Note that a cycle is a particular instance of an ear.
+An \textit{ear decomposition} of the graph $G$ is a union $(P_1,\ldots,P_k)$ such that $P_1$ is a cycle, and for $i\geq 2$, $P_i$ is an ear such that its endpoints belong to $\cup_{j<i} P_i$.
 We states the following standard fact for $2$-edge connected graphs (see \cite{Whi32}).
 The proof is a simple induction on the number of ears. \begin{lemma} A $2$-edge connected graph admits an ear decomposition.
 The number of ears is necessary the circuit rank of the graph $G$.
 Moreover, the starting cycle can be chosen arbitrarily among the cycles of $G$. \end{lemma} It implies the following lemma. \begin{lemma} Let $G$ be a $2$-edge connected graph.
-There is a family $(T_a)_{a\in A}$ of spanning trees of $G$ such that $a$ is a leaf of the tree $T_a$, and for every edge $e\in E(G)$, one can find an element $a_e\in A$ such that $e$ is not an edge of the spanning tree $T_{a_e}$. \end{lemma} \begin{proof} Let $P_1$ be a largest cycle in $G$, with vertices $B$, and $(P_1,\ldots,P_k)$ an ear decomposition of $G$.
+There is a family $(T_a)_{a\in A}$ of spanning trees of $G$ such that for every edge $e\in E(G)$, one can find an element $a_e\in A$ such that $e$ is not an edge of the spanning tree $T_{a_e}$. \end{lemma} \begin{proof} Let $P_1$ be a largest cycle in $G$, with vertices $B$, and $(P_1,\ldots,P_k)$ be an ear decomposition of $G$.
 For $i\geq 1$, we define $E_i$ the set of edges of the path $P_i$.
-One has $|B|\geq |E_i|$, so that one can find a surjection $\tau_i:B\twoheadrightarrow E_i$, and we can ask that the edge $\tau_1(a)$ is adjacent to the vertex $A$.\jump
+One has $|B|\geq |E_i|$, so that one can find a surjection $\tau_i:B\twoheadrightarrow E_i$.\jump

-For $a\notin B$, we define $T_a$ to be any spanning tree of $G$ that does not contain an edge adjacent to $a$.
-This operation is possible since the graph $G$ is $2$-edge connected.
-For $a\in B$, we define $T_a$ to be the the graph $G$ where we removed one edge of the cycle $P_1$ adjacent to $a$, and in each path $E_i$ we removed the edge $\tau_i(a)$.
-The number $k$ is the circuit rank of $G$.
-Since the graph $T_a$ is easily seen to be connected, it must be a spanning tree of the graph $G$.
-By construction, for every $a\in A$, the vertex $a$ is a leaf of $T_a$, and every edge $e\in E_i$ is the image of some element $a_e\in B$ by the application $\tau_i$, so that the edge $e$ do not belong to the tree $T_{a_e}$.
+For $a\notin B$, we define $T_a$ to be any spanning tree of $G$.
+For $a\in B$, we define $T_a$ to be the graph $G$ where we removed, in each path $E_i$, the edge $\tau_i(a)$.
+The number $k$ is the circuit rank of the graph $G$.
+By construction, the graph $T_a$ is connected, so it must be a spanning tree of the graph $G$.
+Every edge $e\in E_i$ is the image of some element $a_e\in B$ by the surjection $\tau_i$, so that the edge $e$ does not belong to the tree $T_{a_e}$. \end{proof}